There are so many awesome reasons gardening is good for your health.

 10 Reasons Gardening is Good for Your Health

-Take a look at all of the reasons gardens can aid us in our quest to be healthy and for the cost of mere pennies.
-If you have not planted a garden yet, you are going to be itching to do so after you read this.
+Please look at all of the reasons gardens can aid us in our quest to be healthy and for the cost of mere pennies.
+If you have not planted a garden yet, you will be itching to do so after you read this.

 2. Vitamin D, anyone?
-The sun is a great source of natural vitamin D. Of course, you still want to take precautions and use sunscreen and a hat to protect yourself, but a little sun in moderation while weeding or watering can give you a dose of energizing vitamin D!
+The sun is an excellent source of natural vitamin D. Of course, you still want to take precautions and use sunscreen and a hat to protect yourself, but a little sun in moderation while weeding or watering can give you a dose of energizing vitamin D!

 5. Grow veggies full of vitamins.
 Garden veggies are rich in every vitamin you can imagine.
-Tomatoes carry cancer, preventing properties, garlic can help ward off a cold, and other vegetables will make sure you meet your daily requirement of vitamins and nutrients.
-So eat up!
+Tomatoes carry cancer-preventing properties, garlic can help ward off a cold, and other vegetables will ensure you meet your daily requirement of vitamins and nutrients.

 6. Lower your blood pressure.
 A simple stroll through your garden in the evening to check on its progress can help you relax and lower your blood pressure.